Sigtunaskolan Humanistiska Läroverket

 SSHL alumni include the current King of Sweden, Carl XVI Gustaf, and Olof Palme, the former Prime Minister of Sweden.
-SSHL is a member of the global G20 Schools group.
+SSHL is a member of the global G30 Schools group.

 History

 Dating back to the mid-1920s, there were two boarding schools in Sigtuna: Sigtunastiftelsens Humanistiska Läroverk, which was founded by Bishop Manfred Björkquist, and Sigtunaskolan, the other boarding school that was founded by theologian Harry Cullberg.

 The two schools merged in 1980 to form Sigtunaskolan Humanistiska Läroverket on where Sigtunastiftelsens Humanistiska Läroverk used to stand, a hill on the western side of Sigtuna.

-During the night between 28 February and 1 March 2021, the school's almost 100 year old assembly hall, called Aula (originally the sports hall), caught on fire and was completely burmt down.
+During the night between 28 February and 1 March 2021, the school's almost 100 year old assembly hall, called Aula (originally the sports hall), caught on fire and burnt down.

 Education

-Classes at SSHL are held Monday through Friday.
-Boarding students are often offered lectures and educational interventions on specific Sundays, known at the school as "Academic Sunday".
-Emphasizing the school's primary principle of offering a Swedish educational experience with international characteristics, the school offers programs in Swedish and English.
+Classes at SSHL are held from Monday to Friday.
+Emphasizing the school's primary principle of offering a Swedish educational experience with international characteristics, the school offers programs in both Swedish (Swedish gymnasium year 10-12) and English (International Baccalaureate IB).

 International Baccalaureate Diploma Programme

-SSHL offers students from 7th to 10th grade to attend the IB Middle Years Programme (MYP) and final year students to undertake the two-year Diploma program.
+SSHL offers students from 9th grade (MYP 4) to 10th grade (MYP 5) to attend the IB Middle Years Programme (MYP) and final year students to undertake the two-year IB Diploma programme and IB Career-related Programme.
 The school offer a variety of subjects to cater to the diverse body of students taking the program at SSHL and offer support CAS (Creativity, activity, service), a central emphasis of the IB program by organizing service trips to Laos, Nepal and Kenya.
-Students at SSHL studying the IB achieve a point average of 31.